Irish Museums Trust

 The intention of the awards is to support museum professionals and researchers who wish to investigate a subject relevant to the understanding, management or development of museum practice across the island.

-The three grant recipients are:
+The eight grant recipients are:

-Dr Martyn Linnie
+• Dr Martyn Linnie

 Dr Martyn Linnie is curator of the Zoological Museum and chief technical officer in Trinity College Dublin.
 He has written over 30 scientific publications and articles on museum collections and natural history but is particularly fond of writing about the colourful ‘residents’ of the 200-year-old Zoological Museum collection.